neox5/openk/docs/models/core-models.md

    - 3: Destroyed

 3. **Storage Considerations**
-   - Master Key and KEK never stored
+   - Master Key and Auth Key never stored
    - Only derivation parameters are persisted
    - SQL uses SMALLINT with CHECK constraints
    - Redis and MongoDB use numeric values